Fact/Fiction

 Theme: Artist and Writer as reliable/unreliable witness.
 The manipulation of FACT, through careful editing, omission, cropping or misrepresentation creates fiction (possibly continuing to pose as FACT).
 Equally, it is possible to take FICTION and, by using similar manipulations, create a truth closer to FACT.

-Artist marshalling the minutiae.
-I feel the compulsion to pin stuff down – to hone ideas and opinions – to express something ‘true’.
+The compulsion to pin stuff down – to hone ideas and opinions – to express something ‘true’.
 By expressing ideas visually, by describing the parts that make up and pull into clearer focus, a bigger picture, then the point is more clearly defined and understood.

 A representor may make a statement which prima facie is technically true; however this may tell only half the story.
 If a statement of fact is made but the representor fails to include information which would significantly alter the interpretation of this fact, then a misrepresentation may have occurred.
+Notice the misleader.

 Mimêsis involves a framing of reality that announces that what is contained within the frame is not simply real.
 Thus the more “real” the imitation the more fraudulent it becomes.
 The less “real” the less fraudulent.
-In art history, “mimesis”, “realism” and “naturalism” are used, often interchangeably, as terms for the accurate, even “illusionistic”, representation of the visual appearance of things.
+In art history, “mimesis”, “realism” and “naturalism” are used, interchangeably, as terms for the accurate, even “illusionistic”, representation of the visual appearance of things.

 Exhibition Space #1

-Libraries (and/or the classic Village Hall) have a history of displaying and presenting FACTUAL information.
-Local events and histories are presented regularly.
+A history of displaying and presenting FACTUAL information.
+Local events and histories are presented.
 Green felt table-tops and pins.
-Subvert and reorder/reinvent in order to distort the audience perception of the work.
+Subvert and reorder/reinvent in order to distort audience perception of the work.
 Present as ‘evidence’ or the findings of ‘an investigation’.

 Exhibition Space #2